schaary/itz_logger/README.md

 1. log to the terminal (stdout only)
 2. log to a file (not yet implemented)
-3. log to a RabbitMQ service
+3. log to a RabbitMQ service (not yet implemented)

 ## Installation